 Mon – Sat

-Marriage often requires one spouse to sacrifice income to take care of the children or home.
-To address financial inequality in marriage California family law provides for spousal support in divorce under certain circumstances.
+Most marriages involve some degree of financial inequality.
+Often one parent sacrifices their career to take care of the children and home, and it wouldn’t be fair to make that individual support themself immediately after divorce.
+To help these individuals get back on their feet after divorce California law provides for spousal support in some circumstances.
 (Note – spousal support is not mandatory in divorce).
 An experienced divorce attorney can help you understand spousal support and secure a financially advantageous support order.

 A spousal support order favoring one spouse can significantly impact the finances of the other party.
 For example, the higher-earning spouse paying both spousal and child support may experience a significant drop in their standard of living, despite any ‘equitable goals’ contained in the Family Code.
 Accordingly, spousal support is a frequently contested matter in divorce proceedings.